-2-1 Artificial Intelligence
+2.1 Artificial Intelligence (AI)

-AI is considered the backbone of the Ambient intelligence technology.
-AI techniques offers robust tools and methodologies for the successful interpretation of the wealth of contextual information obtained from such embedded sensors, and will adapt the environment to the user needs in a transparent and anticipatory manner.
-AI has been mainly studied as computer based technologies.
+AI is considered the backbone of the AmIT.
+AI techniques offers robust tools and methodologies for the successful interpretation of the wealth of contextual information obtained from such embedded sensors, and will adapt the environment to the user needs in a transparent and anticipatory manner.AI has been mainly studied as computer based technologies.
 Various computational Models and knowledge based systems have been developed for automated reasoning and learning.
 AI is science and technology and is based on many disciplines such as: computer science, psychology, mathematics, biology, linguistics and engineering.
-The field covers the areas: Action and Perception (Vision, Robotics, Auditory Scene Analysis), automated reasoning, case based reasoning, cognitive modeling, connectionist models, constraint satisfaction, distributed AI, genetic algorithms, knowledge base technology, knowledge representation, learning, natural language, non monotonic reasoning, planning, qualitative reasoning and diagnosis, reasoning under uncertainty and temporal reasoning.
+The field covers the areas : Action and Perception (Vision, Robotics, Auditory Scene Analysis), automated reasoning, case based reasoning, cognitive modeling, connectionist models, constraint satisfaction, distributed AI, genetic algorithms, knowledge base technology, knowledge representation, learning, natural language, non-monotonic reasoning, planning, qualitative reasoning and diagnosis, reasoning under uncertainty and temporal reasoning.

-2-2 Computer and control science
+2.2 Computer and Control Science

-In this area, we are surrounded by various computing devices such as personal computers, smart phones, GPS, tablets, Tele-operators, Data Mining and Knowledge Discovery (DM & KD), computer vision, Expert systems ,Robotics Natural Language Processing(NLP), Intelligent agents and various sensors such as RFID tags, infrared motion sensors, as well as biometric identification sensors.
+In this area, we are surrounded by various computing devices such as personal computers, smart phones, GPS, tablets, tele-operators ,data mining(DM) and knowledge discovery (KD),computer vision, expert systems ,robotics ,natural language processing(NLP), intelligent agents and various sensors such as RFID tags, infrared motion sensors, as well as biometric identification sensors.
 The widespread presence of such devices and sensors and accompanying services such as location service has already sparked the realization of ambient intelligence.

-2-3 Electronic Engineering
+2.3 Electronic Engineering